Kaleidosium/-time/README.md

 # -time
--time (or dashtime) is a time dashboard that features a world clock, and dark mode.
+-time (or dashtime) is a Time Dashboard written using the Svelte JavaScript framework.

 I made this as an excuse to learn Svelte.